-The Alberta government has recently introduced the Farm Freedom and Safety Act (FFSA)*, impacting workplace insurance requirements for farm and ranch owners.
-These changes will take effect January 31, 2020.
+Effective Jan.
+31, 2020, the Farm Freedom and Safety Act (FFSA)*, impacts workplace insurance requirements for farm and ranch owners.

 What does this mean to you?

-The FFSA introduces two main changes that may impact your workplace insurance requirements as an employer:
+The FFSA introduced two main changes that may impact your workplace insurance requirements as an employer:

-- Coverage for large employers: Employers with six or more employees are required to ensure their waged, non-family workers, are covered either through WCB or private insurance.
+- Coverage for large employers: Employers with six or more employees are required to ensure their waged workers are covered either through WCB or private insurance.

 - Coverage for small employers: Employers are not required to have workplace insurance if they have five or fewer employees, or hire workers for less than six consecutive months.
 If a small employer chooses to take out coverage, they can do so through WCB or private insurance.